playfulprogramming/playfulprogramming/content/blog/angular-extend-class/index.md

 This solves the error and now `AppComponent` tracks resizing as-expected!

 You'll notice, however, that while `BaseComponent` does have the `implements` keyword, the `AppComponent` does not.
-While it's seemingly not a _requirement_ to have the `implements` keyword on `AppComponent` in modern versions of Angular, it's still highly suggested.
+While it's seemingly not a _requirement_ to have the `implements` keyword on `AppComponent` in modern versions of Angular, I'd personally still highly suggested.

 ```typescript
 @Component({